DITAS-Project/decision-system-for-data-and-computation-movement/README.md

 __address__: address of the machine where tomcat is installed

 __port__: port of the application, if no port forwarding has been specified, it is 8080

+## License
+The  project is under Apache 2.0 license.
+You can find the license [here](https://github.com/DITAS-Project/decision-system-for-data-and-computation-movement/blob/master/LICENSE).